-Famous for the Nautilus from Patek Philippe and the Audemars Piguet Royal Oak, Genta is considered one of the watch worlds most celebrated designers.
+Famous for the Patek Philippe Nautilus and the Audemars Piguet Royal Oak, Gérald Genta is considered to be one of the watch world’s most celebrated designers.

 Arguably one of the most influential designers of the twentieth century, Gérald Genta is the mind responsible for some of the most recognizable and iconic watch designs of all time.
 Although watches were not the only objects that Genta designed, they were certainly his best-known works, and many of Genta’s original timepiece designs that he created throughout his long and storied career have had a profound and lasting impact on the entire watch industry.